Hi guys!

 Temperatures are soaring in a lot of countries at the moment so what's more fitting than introducing some summer idioms into our speaking.

-Definition of idioms: a group of words in a fixed order that have a particular meaning that is different from the meanings of each word on its own (Cambridge Dictionary)
+Definition of idioms: group of words in a fixed order that have a particular meaning that is different from the meanings of each word on its own (Cambridge Dictionary)

 5 common idioms that include words related to 'summer':